annaship/RepData_PeerAssessment1/PA1_template.md

 2. Devise a strategy for filling in all of the missing values in the dataset.
 The strategy does not need to be sophisticated.
 For example, you could use the mean/median for that day, or the mean for that 5-minute interval, etc.

+Imputing missing values using the mean for that 5-minute interval.

 ```r
 activity_data$step_imp <- ave(activity_data$steps, activity_data$interval,